nasa-gcn/gcn.nasa.gov/app/routes/docs.client.samples.md

 from astropy.table import QTable
 ```

-A given sky map can then be read in as
+A given sky map can then be read in as:

 ```python
 skymap = QTable.read('skymap.multiorder.fits')